rms1000watt/serverless-tf/Readme.md

 I really love [Serverless](https://www.serverless.com) for their ease of use--but a lot of enterprises are already integrated with Terraform.
 So, this Terraform module is designed to be as simple to use as Serverless by using a similar naming and structure conventions as a `serverless.yml` file.

+This is a work in progress, but API Gateway & Cloudwatch Rate are functional.
+Feel free to contribute! 😊

 ## Contents

 - [Usage](#usage)